hashicorp/vagrant/website/docs/source/v2/provisioning/ansible.html.md

 end
 ```

-This causes Vagrant to run the `playbook.yml` playbook against all hosts in the inventory file.
 Since an Ansible playbook can include many files, you may also collect the related files in
 a directory structure like this: